-San Diego Juvenile Crime Attorney
+San Diego Juvenile Crime Attorneys

 Our firm's extensive trial experience and aggressive approach have earned us a number of professional recognitions throughout the years, including a Certification in Criminal Law by the Board of Legal Specialization of the California State Bar.
-Having practiced criminal law for more than 20 years and tried hundreds of cases throughout our firm's practice, we are equipped with the skills and knowledge to maximize your child's chances of securing a favorable outcome for their situation.
+Having practiced criminal law for more than 30 years and tried hundreds of cases throughout our firm's practice, we are equipped with the skills and knowledge to maximize your child's chances of securing a favorable outcome for their situation.

 Tell us about your child's story during a free case consultation.